A Typist's Companion for

 - The User-Friendly Typewriter: a thorough and

 interesting article by Martin Campbell-Kelly in The

-Rutherford Journal explores user-oriented design in the age of the mechanical
+Rutherford Journal explores user-oriented design in the

-facts, and even typewriter erotica.
+history, hundreds of facts, and even typewriter erotica.

 Office: this publication, part of Repair, Service, and

-features interesting articles about old
+Remarketing News, features interesting articles about old